ro-sanda/Z--explorer/README.md

 where S (defined as σpred/σlim) is the strength of the signal in each possible Z' decay channel, ΓZ' is the Z' total width and the warning displays 1 when ΓZ'>5% and 0 otherwise.

-In *Z'-explorer-BR*, only the strength in each channel is reported in the output file.
+In *Z'-explorer-BR*, only the strength in each channel is reported in */output/1.dat*.

 More information about calculation can be found in */extra/* folder: